 Typical contractual representations and warranties that a seller gives a buyer depend on market conditions and the relative bargaining power of the parties.
-Real property is commonly sold on an “as is” basis, with limited warranties given by the seller.
-A seller will usually warrant factual matters that might be difficult for a buyer to verify independently through its own diligence, such as the fact that the seller:
+Depending on market leverage, sellers typically seek to sell their real property on an “as is” basis, with limited warranties as to factual matters that might be difficult for a buyer to verify independently, such as the fact that the seller:

-In common-law jurisdictions, no general duty of disclosure is imposed on a seller and the principle of caveat emptor (“buyer beware”) applies to buyers when purchasing real property.
-However, certain exceptions oblige the seller to disclose matters such as environmental contamination or latent defects that render the property dangerous or uninhabitable.
+In common-law jurisdictions, no general duty of disclosure is imposed on a seller and the principle of caveat emptor (“buyer beware”) applies to the purchaser.
+However, certain exceptions oblige the seller to disclose matters such as known environmental contamination or defects that render the property dangerous or uninhabitable.

-In Quebec, warranties as to ownership and the absence of latent defects apply, unless excluded or limited by contract under the deed of sale.
+In Quebec, warranties as to ownership and the absence of latent defects apply, unless excluded or limited under the deed of sale.
 A professional seller may not exclude or limit these warranties in respect of undisclosed defects of which it is aware or should be aware.
-A non-professional seller, however, may exclude or limit these warranties on the basis of the Quebec caveat emptor equivalent.
+A non-professional seller, however, may exclude or limit these warranties based on the Quebec caveat emptor equivalent.
 However, all sellers are bound to act in good faith under Quebec civil law, and failure to disclose a known defect would likely amount to fraud.

 Across Canada, caveat emptor does not apply to fraud.
-A seller will be liable for latent defects where the failure to disclose them amounts to fraudulent misrepresentation.
-In the common-law jurisdictions, a seller may be liable to a buyer for innocent, negligent or fraudulent misrepresentation for which the remedies include rescission (the setting-aside of the contract) and/or damages, depending on the circumstances.
+A seller is liable for latent defects where the failure to disclose them amounts to fraudulent misrepresentation.
+In common-law jurisdictions, a seller may be liable to a buyer for innocent, negligent or fraudulent misrepresentation for which the remedies include rescission (the setting-aside of the contract) and/or damages, depending on the circumstances.

-Typically, the purchaser has limited security for the enforcement of these remedies.
-In some cases, the purchaser may consider obtaining security in the form of a letter of credit, hold-back, or set-off under a vendor take-back mortgage.
-Representation and warranty insurance has become increasingly common in Canada in recent years.
+Typically, the buyer has no security for the enforcement of remedies.
+The buyer may consider obtaining security in the form of a letter of credit, hold-back, or set-off under a vendor take-back mortgage, or obtaining a guarantee or indemnity from a related vendor party.
+Representation and warranty insurance has become increasingly common in Canada.

 An investor will seek comfort that the value of the property and its revenue stream is retained over time.
 An investor will conduct investigations to determine whether any registered or unregistered agreements affect the land, and whether the land is free from undisclosed liabilities impacting use and value.
 Applicable zoning/land-use legislation should be reviewed to determine the current and intended uses of the land.

-Environmental contamination and remediation of real property is governed by both federal and provincial or territorial legislation; however, enforcement is primarily at the provincial or territorial level, and clean-up requirements vary across the country.
+Environmental contamination and remediation of real property is governed by both federal and provincial or territorial legislation; however, enforcement is primarily at the provincial or territorial level, and clean-up requirements vary.
 Although responsibility and liability to regulators, buyers and third parties for remediation generally rests with the seller or person that caused the contamination, subsequent owners, occupiers and those exercising control over real property can be liable for that contamination.
-This generally occurs when the subsequent owner/occupier failed to perform diligence, knowingly accepted the environmental condition of the lands, and/or contractually assumed environmental liability.
+This generally occurs when the subsequent owner/occupier failed to perform diligence, knowingly accepted the environmental condition of the lands and/or contractually assumed environmental liability.

 Between buyers and sellers, environmental risk and liability are often allocated contractually by representations, warranties and indemnities and, in some cases, adjustment of the purchase price.
 However, parties cannot contract out of regulatory liability; their liability for environmental contamination is potentially unlimited, although certain provincial governments recognise the contractual allocation of liability.

-The permitted uses of a parcel of real estate under applicable zoning or planning law can be ascertained through inquiries with local planning authorities and a review of municipal land-use by-law regulations.
-For larger developments, developers must enter into agreements with the applicable municipality to facilitate the development, whether to obtain construction approvals, subdivide the land, or to change the applicable land-use by-laws.
+Permitted uses of a parcel under applicable zoning or planning law can be ascertained through enquiries with local planning authorities and review of municipal land-use by-law regulations.
+For larger developments, developers must enter into agreements with the applicable municipality to facilitate the development, whether to obtain construction approvals, subdivide the land, or change the applicable land-use by-laws.
 These agreements commonly relate to servicing and public facilities commitments, land dedications and bonding.

-The expropriation of real estate falls under both federal and provincial regulatory regimes.
-The federal government has the authority to expropriate land interests in land for public works or other public purposes, pursuant to the Expropriation Act (Canada).
+Expropriation of real estate falls under both federal and provincial regulatory regimes.
+The federal government has authority to expropriate land interests in land for public works or other public purposes, pursuant to the Expropriation Act (Canada).
 Each province and territory has similar legislation.

 In most jurisdictions, the buyer is liable for the payment of land transfer tax and is typically responsible for paying the applicable sales taxes, registration fees and other expenses relating to the purchase.

-At the federal level, the Competition Act and the Investment Canada Act provide for notification to, or review by, the federal government in certain circumstances involving acquisitions by non-resident purchasers.
+Also at the federal level, the Competition Act and the Investment Canada Act require notification to, or review by, the federal government in certain circumstances involving acquisitions by non-resident purchasers.
 The federal Citizenship Act also permits each province and territory to enact laws restricting ownership of real property by non-residents.

 At the provincial and territorial level, most jurisdictions have taken measures to preserve farm or non-urban land, and certain jurisdictions limit the amount of farmland that can be owned by non-residents.
 Some provinces and territories also require that non-Canadian corporations obtain an extra-provincial licence or complete certain registrations to own real estate.

-For discussion of the British Columbia “speculation tax” and the proposed federal speculation tax, see 1.4 Proposals for Reform.
+For discussion of the British Columbia “speculation tax” and the federal “underused housing tax”, see 1.4 Proposals for Reform.